bank-vaults/bank-vaults/README.md

 ## Helm Chart

-We have a fully fladged, production ready [Helm chart](https://github.com/banzaicloud/banzai-charts/tree/master/stable/vault) for Vault using `bank-vaults`.
+We have a fully fledged, production ready [Helm chart](https://github.com/banzaicloud/banzai-charts/tree/master/stable/vault) for Vault using `bank-vaults`.
 With the help of this chart you can run a HA Vault instance with automatic initialization, unsealing and external configuration which used to be a tedious manual operation.
 This chart can be used easily for development purposes as well.

 ## Operator